FraniukasSneideris/SQL--Analyzing-Student-Performance/README.md

 | 96         | 28           | 4           | 1                 | 4         |
 | 90         | 28           | 9           | 0                 | 4         |
 | please refer to the files in the repository to see the full results         |            |          |                  |          |
-- **The more the student sleep, the more they study and the higher ranks they get.**
+- **Sleep matters, but beyond a certain point, there's a diminishin return.**
 - The top-ranked students exhibit a balance of **attendance, study hours, and tutoring participation**.

 ---

 ## Visualizations
-*Please note, all visualizations were done using Python's Pandas, Matplotlib and Seaborn.
-For the code, please refer to data_visualizations.py.*
+*Please note, all visualizations were done using Python's Pandas, Matplotlib and Seaborn.*

 ### Average Exam Score vs. Hours Studied by Extracurricular Activities
 ![image](https://github.com/user-attachments/assets/b40d10e5-580b-487e-a72a-ecaae71e882c)